 We booked this tour of the Basilica that included a Dome Climb and the Underground, and it started at 2 PM.
 So after lunch, we headed to St. Peter’s Square, explored it a bit on our own, went to see the Swiss Guards, and sent some postcards from the Post of the Vatican.

-TIP: If you go without a tour, consider getting an audioguide – that way, you can better appreciate what you are seeing.
+TIP: If you decide to go without a tour, consider getting an audioguide – that way, you can better appreciate what you are seeing.

 We then visited the crypts where some of the Popes are buried.
 You can also see St. Peter’s Tomb here, but only the tomb that’s officially accessible to the public (the actual St. Peter’s tomb is located yet deeper under the Basilica and can only be visited with official Vatican tours if/when they run and are very limited in numbers).